SySagar/gitemo-cli/README.md

 #### Local configuration

-Run `gitemo -g` to setup some gitmoji-cli preferences.
+Run `gitemo --g` to setup some gitemo-cli preferences.